TotallyInformation/TotallyInformation.github.io/_github_pages/generate_toc.md

+---
+title: 'How to create a page toc'
-If you want to generate a table of contents list (toc) for a markdown file, you can use the native Kramdown feature.
+description: 'If you want to generate a table of contents list (toc) for a markdown file, you can use the native Kramdown feature.'
+comments: true
+---
+{% include header.html %}

 ```markdown
 * This list entry is required but will not be shown, it is replaced by the toc